MTTI-web/schooleo/README.md

 # schooleo
-A great app to speed up your school processes.
+A great app to speed up your school processes!